 Property held for sale: Property held for sale consists of premises qualifying as held for sale under Statement of Financial Accounting Standards No. 144, Accounting for the Impairment or Disposal of Long-lived Assets, and of real estate acquired through foreclosure on loans secured by such real estate.
-Qualifying premises are transferred to property held for sale at the lower of carrying value or estimated fair value less anticipated selling costs.
-Foreclosed property is recorded at the estimated fair value less anticipated selling costs based upon the property's appraised value at the date of foreclosure, with any difference between the fair value of foreclosed property and the carrying value of the related loan charged to the allowance for loan losses.
+Qualifying premises are transferred to property held for sale at the lower of carrying value or estimated fair value less anticipated selling costs based upon the property's appraised value at the date of foreclosure, with any difference between the fair value of foreclosed property and the carrying value of the related loan charged to the allowance for loan losses.
 We perform periodic valuations of property held for sale subsequent to transfer.
 Gains or losses not previously recognized resulting from the sale of property held for sale is recognized on the date of sale.
 Changes in value subsequent to transfer are recorded in noninterest income.
 Depreciation is not recorded on property held for sale.
 Expenses incurred in connection with operating foreclosed properties are charged to noninterest expense.